esg

 • Executive compensation

-The idea of ESG criteria is appealing, but it is not for everyone.
+The idea of criteria is appealing, but it is not for everyone.

 Many companies also have a different definition of social responsibility, and with an effective marketing campaign, anything is believable.